dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 <!-- Dimxy: Review example in the content below.  -->

-The <b>logical fulfillment</b> (Part II) contains instructions and data about how the consensus mechanism should evaluate the CryptoCondition.
+The <b>fulfillment</b> (Part II) contains instructions and data about how the consensus mechanism should evaluate the CryptoCondition.
 For example, the logical fulfillment could include an instruction to check a spending-transaction's electronic signature and also include the `pubkey` associated with this signature.
 So to evaluate this CryptoCondition the validation logic would first verify the electronic signature with the provided pubkey (evaluting the fulfillment) and then check the pubkey (calculating its fingerprint before) against the condition

 <!-- In the above, that was the best that I could interpret the original content, but the Part II description seems backwards to me. -->